 The congregation council receives the written resignation of the pastor and notifies the Office of the Bishop of the resignation.
 The bishop or a representative of the Office of the Bishop meets with the congregation or council to provide an overview of the transition process.
 People from the congregation are welcome to attend.
 A farewell celebration for the pastor is planned.
 Closure conversations with the pastor are completed.
-The Office of the Bishop appoints an interim, who meets with the council.
-Interim Letter of Appointment completed.
-The pastor concludes ministry at this congregation; congregational records are certified, Ethics of Transition are received.
+The Office of the Bishop appoints an interim, who meets with the council. ☐ Interim Letter of Appointment completed. ☐ The pastor concludes ministry at this congregation; congregational records are certified, Ethi Transition are received.
 II - The T Fransition Period Begins The interim pastor arrives to serve the congregation and is installed in worship.
 The council and the Office of the Bishop determine immediate needs of the congregation, usually including a ministry assessment/discernment.
 With the interim, the council and leadership work through the transition process checklist.
 Coaching as needed.
 The congregation addresses issues and concerns that need resolution prior to initiating the call process; updates constitution if needed.
 Financial documents for the congregation are sent in to the Office of the Bishop for review.

 A representative of the Office of the Bishop meets with the council to review progress through the checklist.
 The council, interim and the bishop mutually agree that the congregation is ready to move forward with the call process.
 III - The Call Committee is Selected The council and the Office of the Bishop assent to the appointment/election of the call committee.
 A prayerful and careful process is begun to select a call committee that is representative of the congregation.
 The call committee is installed at a service of worship A representative of the Office of the Bishop meets with the call committee and a representative of the council may attend to review the call process and responsibilities of all.
 The chairperson, the secretary, the computer person, the communicator and chaplain of the call committee are selected by committee members.
-IV - The Work of the Call Committee Begins The call committee commits itself to faithful worship, prayer and regular devotions.
+IV - The Work of the Call Committee Begins IV - The Work of the Call Committee Begins The call committee commits itself to faithful worship, prayer and regular devotions.
+The call committee commits itself to faithful worship, prayer and regular devotions.
+The manual Walking Together Through the Transition Process is reviewed, and the The call committee commits itself to faithful worship, prayer and regular devotions.
 The manual Walking Together Through the Transition Process is reviewed, and the call committee begins its responsibilities.
+Means for communicating, reporting and sharing information with the council and The call committee commits itself to faithful worship, prayer and regular devotions.
+The manual Walking Together Through the Transition Process is reviewed, and the call committee begins its responsibilities.
 Means for communicating, reporting and sharing information with the council and congregation are discussed and procedures developed.
+The call committee commits itself to faithful worship, prayer and regular devotions.
+The manual Walking Together Through the Transition Process is reviewed, and the call committee begins its responsibilities.
+Means for communicating, reporting and sharing information with the council and congregation are discussed and procedures developed.
 The call committee and the council agree upon a budget for funding the call process.
-V - The ( Congregational Ministry Site Profile and Seven Reflections Document The call committee reviews the process for developing the Ministry Site Profile & Seven Reflections (optional document) and determines ways that the council and the congregation will be involved in the process.
-Careful and prayerful time and effort is committed to the completion of the first draft